-The ODC-2000 cabinet can house up to three strings of front terminal batteries (four batteries per string).
-See Supported Batteries (on page 125) for a list of supported battery types.
+The FAC 5400 cabinet can house up to two strings of front terminal batteries (four batteries per string).
+See Supported Batteries for a list of supported battery types.

 WARNING!
 Electrical hazard.
 Batteries contain a stored charge.
 Only a qualified technician should perform this procedure.